Machine Learning-based Two-Stage Graph Sparsification for the Travelling Salesman Problem: Results and Analysis

 \subsection{Comparison with Neural Sparsification Methods}

-We compare our two-stage method against three neural sparsification approaches: DIFUSCO~\cite{sunDIFUSCOGraphbasedDiffusion2024}, a diffusion-based model; AttGCN~\cite{fuGeneralizeSmallPretrained2021}, an attention-based graph convolutional network; and DIMES~\cite{qiuDIMESDifferentiableMeta2022}, a differentiable meta-solver.
+We compare our two-stage method against three neural approaches that produce edge heatmaps usable as implicit sparsifiers: DIFUSCO~\cite{sunDIFUSCOGraphbasedDiffusion2024}, a diffusion-based model; AttGCN~\cite{fuGeneralizeSmallPretrained2021}, an attention-based graph convolutional network; and DIMES~\cite{qiuDIMESDifferentiableMeta2022}, a differentiable meta-solver.
+We note that DIFUSCO and DIMES are primarily end-to-end solvers; we evaluate them here specifically on the quality of their implicit edge selection.
 These neural methods take city coordinates as input and produce edge heatmaps over the complete graph; they are trained exclusively on Euclidean instances.
 To ensure a fair comparison, we restrict the evaluation to \texttt{EUC\_2D} TSP500 across all five spatial distributions.

-\textbf{Coverage} (Table~\ref{tab:tsp500_distribution_union_neural}).
-Union + XGBoost achieves the highest coverage on four of five distributions ($99.91$--$99.95\%$).
-DIFUSCO and AttGCN degrade on harder distributions (DIFUSCO: $96.85\%$ on corridor; DIMES: $87.04\%$).
-Even Union + LR matches or exceeds all three neural methods on every distribution.

-\textbf{Density.} Neural methods operate at $3.7$--$4.8N$ edges; Union + XGBoost achieves $2.7$--$4.0N$, sparser on every distribution, while Union + SVM reaches $1.9$--$2.5N$.
-This comparison covers only \texttt{EUC\_2D}; neural baselines cannot handle the other three distance types where our method maintains the same performance (Section~\ref{sec:robustness}).
+In coverage, Union + XGBoost obtains the highest value on four of the five distributions ($99.91$--$99.95\%$; Table~\ref{tab:tsp500_distribution_union_neural}); DIFUSCO and AttGCN degrade on harder distributions (DIFUSCO: $96.85\%$ on corridor; DIMES: $87.04\%$); Union + LR matches or exceeds all three neural methods on every distribution.
+In density, the neural methods operate at $3.7$--$4.8N$ edges, while Union + XGBoost reaches $2.7$--$4.0N$ (sparser on every distribution) and Union + SVM reaches $1.9$--$2.5N$.
+The neural baselines cover only \texttt{EUC\_2D}.